 Hyner Run State Park

-The stream Hyner Run carves a small valley from the surrounding steep mountains, creating a cozy, quiet place for an outdoor adventure.
+Hyner Run carves a small valley from the surrounding steep mountains, creating a cozy, quiet place for outdoor adventures.
 The park is entirely surrounded by Sproul State Forest, Pennsylvania’s largest state forest.
 Hyner View State Park is nearby.

 Picnicking: The seven-acre picnic area contains 150 picnic tables with the majority of tables in full to partial shade.
 A limited number of grills are also available.
-Two picnic pavilions, 24 feet by 36 feet, may be reserved up to 11 months in advance for a fee.
-Unreserved picnic pavilions are free on a first come first served basis.
+Two picnic pavilions that hold 82 and 96 people may be reserved up to 11 months in advance for a fee.
+Unreserved picnic pavilions are free on a first-come, first-served basis.

-Childrens Play Area: This area is between the swimming pool and the camping area and provides play equipment for children.
+Childrens Play Area: Play equipment for children is between the swimming pool and the camping area.

-Fishing: Hyner Run has excellent trout fishing.
+Fishing: Hyner Run is excellent trout fishing.
 Brook and brown trout are stocked annually and native brook trout inhabit its upper reaches.
 Numerous other mountain streams within a relatively short distance of the park provide excellent trout fishing.
-The nearby right branch of Young Womans Creek has a fly fishing area.
+The nearby Right Branch Young Womans Creek has a fly fishing area.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.